dmbarbour/glas/docs/GlasNamespaces.md

 ## Proposed AST

         type NSOp
-              = ns:(Map of Name to Def, List of NSOp)   # namespace
+              = ns:(Map of Name to Defs, List of NSOp)  # namespace
-              | mx:(List of NSOp)                       # mixin
+              | mx:(Map of Prefix to Prefix, List of NSOp) # mixin
               | ln:(Map of Prefix to Prefix)            # link defs
-              | mv:(Map of Prefix to Prefix)            # move defs
+              | mv:(Map of Prefix to (Prefix|NULL))     # move or delete
-              | rm:(Map of Prefix to unit)              # remove defs
+              | ld:Def                                  # load
-              | tl:(Map of Prefix to Prefix, List of NSOp) # translate

         type Name = Symbol                          # assumed prefix unique
-        type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators type Def = abstract assembly
+        type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators type Defs = Set of Def                      # allows ambiguous defs type Set = List                             # sort, drop duplicates type Def = abstract assembly

+I originally had a few more operations, but I eventually chose to conflate namespace+defs, mixin+translate, and move+remove.

-* namespace (ns) - describes a dictionary as a set of definitions (df) together with a sequence of operations to modify that set.
-When applied as an operator, we'll evaluate the final dictionary then unify it with the tacit namespace.
+* namespace (ns) - introduce definitions, expressed as a dictionary of definitions together with a sequence of operations to this dictionary.
+As an operation on a tacit namespace, merges final dictionary by extending the lists of definitions.
-* mixin (mx) - a sequence of operations that we can apply to a tacit namespace.
-This is our primary joiner for NSOps, i.e. it's how we express a sequence.
-Also encodes the identity operation (no-op) as `mx:[]`.
 * link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix.
 * move (mv) - move definitions in tacit namespace, based on longest matching prefix, without modifying the actual definition.
-* remove (rm) - remove (delete) definitions from the tacit namespace.
-* translate (tl) - a variation of mixin that also rewrites a sequence of operations to apply to different locations.
-This includes renames on introduced definitions, but the trickier bit is translating moves, links, and removes (see *Translation of Move, Link, Remove*).
-The primary use case for translation is to abstract application of mixins.

-I have some tentative extensions in mind, such as copy and mapping a function over definitions.
-But I believe the above is sufficient for glas systems.
+We can express 'remove' by using NULL byte as destination.
+* mixin (mx) - apply a sequence of operations to the tacit namespace, with logical translation of each operation.
+See *Translation of Move and Link*.
+* load (ld) - The Def must evaluate to an 'ns' NSOp at compile time.
+Evaluation must be acyclic in the sense that it doesn't depend on any definitions it introduces, and this should be checked.
+Load is useful for modularity, staged metaprogramming, and higher order abstraction of namespaces, but is also subject to ad-hoc evaluation errors and potential divergence.

+This current choice of operations combines move and remove, namespace and defs, mixin and translate.
+I originally had separated these, but conflating them simplifies evaluation.
+Access control is robustly supported via translation.

 ## Prefix Unique Names